mathewpareles/LLM-Research/README.md

 Here, we argue that GPT-3 relies on simple attention patterns like the [Induction Head](https://transformer-circuits.pub/2022/in-context-learning-and-induction-heads/index.html) to solve reasoning tasks.
-Specifically, we show that GPT-3 uses a consistent method to solve the [LEGO reasoning task](https://arxiv.org/pdf/2206.04301.pdf) even when faced with wildly different inputs.
+We show that GPT-3 uses a consistent method to solve the [LEGO reasoning task](https://arxiv.org/pdf/2206.04301.pdf), regardless of the size, syntax, or scrambling of the input.

 We hope to reverse-engineer GPT's attention pattern on this task, and make it human-interpretable.

 ## Results

 We find that GPT-3's performance scales linearly with the length of the hint it is given, regardless of the size, syntax, or scrambling of the input.
-This suggests that the model uses the same attention pattern whenever it solves the task.
+This suggests that the model uses the same attention pattern in all of these cases.

 <p align="center">
 <img src="images/1.png" alt="12 hints 1" width="300"/>